Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/m/MPFR/README.md

     **NOTE:** When compiled with cpeCray or cpeAMD two of the tests are skipped, while in the cpeGNU versions all tests pass.

+### Version 4.2.0 from CPE 22.12 on

+  * The easyConfig is a trivial port of the 4.1.0 one.